josh-ashkinaze/plurals/README.md

 This will give a response that combines the best points from all of our agents.
 Chain is one of the best structures for deliberation and reaching a consensus among agents.

-NOTE: In the above example, we passed in `combination_instructions` to Chain. `combination_instructions` is a special kind of instruction that will only kick in when there are previous responses in an Agent's view.
+NOTE: In the above example, we passed in `combination_instructions` to Chain.
 If you pass `combination_instructions` into a chain, all the agents will inherit it.
 Recall that `combination_instructions` expects a `${previous_responses}` placeholder if it is not one of the default options that we offer.
 This placeholder would get filled in with the previous responses.
 In the above example, we passed in "chain" instructions, so the chain option of combination_instructions will be read from the `instructions.yaml`.
 See that file for templates.